Sign-up ends in:

 Once you have the alignment down on the range, start to take your time approaching each shot and ensuring you are setting yourself up directly to the target.

-After each shot you hit, try to analyze if this was a result of an alignment issue or a poor shot.
+After each shot you hit, try to determine whether the result was because of an alignment issue or a poor shot.

 You’ll start aiming more to the right to fix the pull hook, but this sets you up to cross over and hit a larger pull hook.
 Aim directly at the target and then learn to control the clubface; it will fix the pull hook.